ansible/ansible-documentation/docs/docsite/README.md

 GitHub
 ======
-[Ansible documentation](https://github.com/ansible/ansible/tree/devel/docs/docsite) is hosted on the Ansible GitHub project and various collection repositories, especially those in the [ansible-collections organization](https://github.com/ansible-collections).
+[Ansible documentation](https://github.com/ansible/ansible-documentation/tree/devel/docs/docsite) is hosted on the ``ansible/ansible-documentation`` GitHub project and various collection repositories, especially those in the [ansible-collections organization](https://github.com/ansible-collections).
 For general GitHub workflows and other information, see the [GitHub Guides](https://guides.github.com/).